OpenHD/OpenHD_HT301_Driver/README.md

 ```
 Connect the AirPi via ethernet to a network.
 After the AirPi got an IP address via DHCP, you can connect to the AirPi via SSH.

-To have no problems with the following commands, switch to root user with:
+To avoid problems with further commands, switch to root user with:
 ```
 sudo -s
 ```